-A stressed or slow metabolism (where provision of energy is insufficient, and the adaptive, defensive stress mechanisms have to work overtime) can be mistaken for a fast metabolism, and can keep the system going for a long time.
-But this is not the same as an optimally functioning thyroid energy metabolism, where stress is low, overall performance is high, and protection from degeneration and disease is robust.
+A stressed or slow metabolism (where provision of energy is insufficient, and the adaptive, defensive stress mechanisms are working overtime) can be mistaken for a fast metabolism, and it can run this way for long periods of time.
+But this is not the same as an optimally functioning thyroid energy metabolism, where stress is low, overall metabolic performance is high, and protection from degeneration and disease is robust.

 Sugar is so important for the ongoing running of metabolic processes, that as soon as metabolism detects that not enough is able to be provided, stress related functions kick in to ensure that a backup is ready to go.
 Unfortunately this comes with a cost, involving the use of valuable tissue (including muscle, skin and organs) for energy, as well as a change in biochemical conditions which can in and of themselves, add to stress levels, and lead to further interference with optimal metabolism.

 It’s probably not too much of a shock to discover that many of the biochemical changes that begin to occur when metabolism is stressed, respond to the provision of sugar, by no longer being as necessary.
 When glycogen stores run low, the stress hormones cortisol and adrenaline, begin to rise, and this is often the beginning of interference with metabolism, which then leads to more stress.
 Sugar is known to lower the substances of stress.
 So in other words, the availability of sugar enables stress to go down.